Flowpack/media-ui/Readme.md

 #### Shared component states

-The shared component states are current implemented via React Recoil.
+The shared component states are current implemented via React Recoil atoms and selectors.
-See the `Resources/Private/JavaScript/src/state` folder for examples.
+See the `state` folders in the various modules in `Resources/Private/JavaScript` for examples.

 Those should be used every time multiple components share a state that is not relevant for the GraphQL queries.